-With so many students wanting to learn self-defense with their friends, we found a way to make that possible—for free!
-We are offering self-defense workshops for your group or organization and making them free of charge for a limited time.
+For students wanting to learn self-defense with their friends, we offer self-defense workshops specific for your group or organization.
 Our empowerment based workshops are designed to equip you with a spectrum of skills to help establish and enforce your boundaries.
 What are you waiting for?
 Click the link below to sign up your group.

 Sign up to schedule your training.

 Are you looking for a training for your organization or group of friends?
 The Office of the Dean of Students provides educational programming, trainings, and workshops throughout the year addressing a variety of issues including drug use, sexual assault, partner or domestic violence, harassment, and stalking.
 We can work with you to create a workshop or presentation that best fits your needs or those of your organization.
 We have created and adapted trainings for academic courses and departments, student organizations, Fraternity and Sorority Life, Intercollegiate Athletics, Residence Life, graduate students, various orientations, and more.

 Contact us to schedule a training.